fission/fission/environments/ruby/README.md

 This is the Ruby environment for Fission.

-It's a Docker image containing a Ruby 2.4.1 runtime, along with a dynamic loader.
-A few common dependencies are included in the Gemfile.
+It's a Docker image containing a Ruby 2.4.1 runtime.
+The image uses Rack with WEBrick to host the internal web server.

+The environment works via convention where you create a Ruby method called `handler` with a single optional argument, a `Fission::Context` object.

+The `Fission::Context` object gives access to the Rack env, and a request object.
+Please see `fission/context.rb` for the public api.

+The `Fission::Request` object is a subclass of `Rack::Request` and provides access to parameters and headers.
+See `fission/request.rb` for the public api.

 ## Customizing this image